yesudeep/puppy/README.markdown

 Installing on Ubuntu:
 =====================

+You will need the python development packages for your system version of Python so please also install the python-dev package:

+    $ sudo aptitude install python-setuptools python-dev build-essentials automake autoconf libtool intltool

 If you're using a fairly recent version of Ubuntu Linux, Python 2.5 might not be installed already.
 You can install it using:

-    $ sudo aptitude install python2.5 python2.5-dev
+    $ sudo aptitude install python2.5 python2.5-dev python2.5-setuptools

-You will also need the python development packages for your system version of Python so please also install the python-dev package:

-    $ sudo aptitude install python-dev build-essentials automake autoconf libtool intltool

 Install the dependencies first: